hgiriraj79/ImageClassificationusingTensorFlow/README.md

 # Image Classification using Tensor Flow
-### The project demostrates how neural network can be used to train model and classify images using Tensor Flow
+### The project demonstrates how neural network can be used to train model and classify images using Tensor Flow

 In this project I have made use of Tensor Flow to train model to recognize different images based on the data present in dataset.
 Following are the files that are included in this project: